Video Generation Benchmarking Methodology

 Model & Provider Inclusion Criteria

-Our objective is to analyze and compare popular and high-performing Text to Video and Image to Video models and providers to support end-users in choosing which to use.
-As such, we apply an 'industry significance' and competitive performance test to evaluate the inclusion of new models and providers.
-We are in the process of refining these criteria and welcome any feedback and suggestions.
+Our objective is to analyze and compare popular and high-performing video generation models to help users choose between them.
+As such, we apply tests for industry significance and competitive performance to evaluate the inclusion of new models and providers.
+We continuously refine these criteria and welcome feedback or suggestions.
 To suggest models or providers, please contact us via the contact page.

 Statement of Independence